How to Become a Flight Medic: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 How to Become a Flight Medic

-Requirements for flight paramedics vary from company to company, but for most hiring organizations, the requirements to become a flight paramedic include:
+Specific requirements for flight paramedics vary from one company to another, but for most hiring organizations, the requirements to become a flight paramedic include:

-- Be Licensed as a paramedic by a state EMS board
+- Being Licensed as a paramedic by a state EMS board

-- 3-5 years as the lead paramedic in a high call volume EMS ground service
+- 3-5 years as the lead paramedic with a high call-volume EMS ground service

 Additional requirements may also include: